ulfschneider/plex/README.md

 # Plex

-An iA Presenter theme based on the IBM Plex typeface.
+The iA Presenter theme based on the IBM Plex typeface.

 ## Install the Plex theme